Nuncie Sacco, member of 1949 Hammonton Little League World Series champs and a Mainland coach, AD, dies

 “He was a very friendly person.
 He would sit outside (his Linwood home) and kind of converse with everybody walking past,” Schafer, 86, recalled Monday.

-They met in high school, Sacco a member of Hammonton's class of 1955, Schafer a 1954 graduate of the old Egg Harbor High School.
+They met in high school, Sacco a member of Hammonton’s class of 1955, Schafer a 1954 graduate of the old Egg Harbor High School in Egg Harbor City.

-"We became friends, and it lasted his whole life," Schafer, of Linwood, said.
+“We became friends, and it lasted his whole life,” said Schafer, of Linwood.

 In retirement, Sacco, Schafer and another former Mainland teacher, Bill Advena, would meet for breakfast every Wednesday.
 “Some of his former Mainland players would stop by and have a cup of coffee,” Schafer said.